The Song of Australia: Performances and public reaction

+In June, 1936, in conjunction with the German-Australian Centenary celebrations, a memorial to Carl Linger was unveiled at the West Terrace Cemetery and its chairman, Heinrich Krawinkel, announced the imminent broadcast of "Song of Australia" from the short-wave transmitters of Radio Berlin.

 Proposed national anthem

 In 1924, George Edwin Yates, the federal member for Adelaide, proposed in parliament that the song be adopted as the national anthem.
 He proceeded to sing the first verse, despite the objections of his fellow members.

 The song was one of four included in a national plebiscite to choose Australia's national song in 1977.
 Nationwide it was the least popular of the four choices, but it had the distinction of being the most popular choice in South Australia.
 This result can be attributed to the fact of "Advance Australia Fair" being exposed to schoolchildren in the more populous States, where "The Song of Australia" was sung in schools only in South Australia and, to a lesser extent, in Western Australia and Tasmania.

 The four songs in the plebiscite were "Waltzing Matilda"; the then anthem, "God Save the Queen"; the now current anthem, "Advance Australia Fair"; and "Song of Australia".